PURPOSE OF THIS POLICY

 d.
 Position Audit

-When an individual position audit (PDQ review) results in a promotion, the incumbent employee is eligible for up to a 10% salary increase, or to the new pay range minimum, whichever is greater.
+When an individual position audit (PDQ review) results in a promotion, the incumbent employee is eligible for up to a 10% salary increase, or to the new pay range minimum, if greater.
 Demotions resulting from individual position audits will not affect existing base pay, unless the current salary is above the pay grade maximum of the new class.
 In those instances, base pay may be saved above pay range maximum for up to three years as per the provisions of the State Personnel Rules and Administrative Procedures.

 Salaries for reinstatement of former employees can be set anywhere from the minimum of the range for the class in which the employee is to be reinstated up to the midpoint.
 If an employee’s former rate of pay in the same classification was higher than the current midpoint, the hiring authority can allow the employee to reinstate at their previous rate of pay, subject to verification of the former pay rate by Human Resources.